SpotlightKid/jack-matchmaker/README.rst

 Cadence_ application.

 It was inspired by jack-autoconnect_, which basically does the same thing, but doesn't support port aliases.
-It's also written in C++, and therefore probably much faster and and less memory hungry.
+It's also written in C++, and therefore probably much faster and less memory hungry.

 .. _cadence: https://github.com/falkTX/Cadence/blob/master/src/jacklib.py
 .. _jack-autoconnect: https://github.com/kripton/jack_autoconnect